shuftipro/RESTful-API-v1.3/on-site_without_ocr/on-site_without_ocr.md

 Date            | Description
 --------------- | ------------
-09 Oct 2018     | last_name field is optional
+09 Oct 2018     | 1.
+Last name field is optional in all name objects. <br> 2.
+Added signature in response headers to validate the source of responses.